-(a) The initial reoffering yield has been provided by the Initial Purchaser and represents the initial offering price to the public of a substantial amount of the Bonds for each maturity.
-Such initial reoffering yield may subsequently be changed.
-The initial reoffering yields indicated above represent the lower of the yields resulting when priced to maturity or to the first call date.
-Accrued interest from July 1, 2021, is to be added to the price.
+(a) Information with respect to the initial reoffering yields of the Bonds is the responsibility of the Initial Purchaser.
+Initial reoffering yields represent the initial offering price, which may be changed for subsequent purchasers.
+The initial yield indicated above represents the lower of the yields resulting when priced to maturity or to the first call date.

-(b) CUSIP numbers have been assigned to the Bonds by CUSIP Global Services, managed by S&P Global Market Intelligence LLC on behalf of the American Bankers Association and are included solely for the convenience of the owners of the Bonds.
+(b) CUSIP numbers have been assigned to the Bonds by CUSIP Global Services, managed by FactSet Research Systems Inc. on behalf of the American Bankers Association and are included solely for the convenience of the owners of the Bonds.

-(c) Bonds maturing on September 1, 2027, and thereafter, shall be subject to redemption and payment at the option of the District, in whole or from time to time in part on September 1, 2026, or on any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
-See "THE BONDS - Redemption Provisions - Optional Redemption."
+(c) The Bonds shall be subject to redemption and payment at the option of the District, in whole or from time to time in part on September 1, 2029, or on any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
+See "THE BONDS - Redemption Provisions."